laurensharwood/geo-tlbx/README.md

 * FGDC [standards list](https://www.fgdc.gov/standards/list) includes standards from FGDC, along wtih OGC and ISO

 ## [Metadata Creation](https://www.usgs.gov/data-management/metadata-creation)
+Best Practices:
+* Gather all information together & reuse information that is already developed, e.g. abstract, purpose, date from grant or funding proposals
+* Choose a descriptive title for your data that incorporates who, what, where, when, and scale.
+* Choose keywords wisely -- consider all of the possible interpretations of your word choices.
+* Include as many details as you can in the metadata record for future users of the data.
+* Update the metadata date (date stamp) so that metadata repositories will know which version of the record is most recent.
+* DOI should go in the primary <onlink> in the Citation Information section and should be a URL.

 ### GIS metadata standards:
 - ISO 19115: Geographic information — Metadata